kieran-mackle/AutoTrader/docs/source/index.md

 deployment of automated trading systems.
 Here you will find everything you need to start algotrading with AutoTrader.

-A basic level of experience with Python is recommended for using AutoTrader, but the documentation aims to be clear enough that a beginner is able to pick up the key elements as they go.
+A basic level of experience with Python is recommended, but the documentation here aims to be clear enough that a beginner is able to pick up the key components as they go.
 If you are new to Python, you may find the tutorials especially useful.
+There is even a [complete walkthrough](walkthrough), where a popular MACD trading strategy is built and tested.

 If you are still deciding if AutoTrader is for you, check out the [features](features-landing) to see what is on offer.
 Otherwise, head on over to the [Getting Started](getting-started) guide.